 The objective behind awarding the ‘Booker Prize’ is to stimulate the reading and discussion of contemporary fiction.
 Following are the important details related to the Booker Prize:

-The prize was named as Booker prize after the company Booker, McConnell Ltd began sponsoring the event in 1969.
+- The prize was named the Booker prize after the company Booker McConnell Pvt Ltd began sponsoring the event in 1969.

 - An advisory committee conducts the selection process for the winner of the prize.

 - It includes a literary agent, a writer, a bookseller, two publishers, a librarian, and a chairperson appointed by the Booker Prize Foundation.

 - The judging panel is selected by the advisory committee.

 Who was the First Indian to Win the ‘Booker Prize’?